willjthorp/Expacity/README.md

 ## Expacity

-Jamstar is a Angular / Express responsive web application used to get information about, compare and ask questions about any city in the world.
+Expacity is a Angular / Express responsive web application used to get information about, compare and ask questions about any city in the world.

 View the app here: https://expacity.herokuapp.com/